 If you live in the northern climates or an area with a freeze/thaw cycle, there is one large reason to use granite fountains or natural stone fountains.
 It’s a lot easier on you over the years, not having to disassemble your fountain to store it indoors over the winter, or worry about covering it so water doesn’t sit in the basin, or trying to fill/fix cracks that occur as you do with a concrete/cast stone or limestone fountain like this one.

-Please note: in warmer locations, limestone fountains like that shown above CAN be used with no appreciable ill effects for a fairly long time.
-That being said, granite STILL may be a better choice for you, as stones like limestone and sandstone inherently do not last as long as granite will, just based on the porosity of the stone itself, and how it will eventually wear away with the damage from the elements.
+In warmer locations, limestone fountains like that shown above can be used with no appreciable ill effects for a fairly long time.
+That being said, granite still may be a better choice for you, as stones like limestone and sandstone inherently do not last as long as granite.
+It will also be based on the porosity of the stone itself, and how it will eventually wear away with the damage from the elements.